Mochrks/mochrks-web/README.md

 ## Overview

 Explore the innovative projects and extensive expertise of **Moch.
-Rizki Kurniawan** in **React**, **Tailwind CSS**, and **Framer Motion**, showcasing a decade of excellence in software development through compelling and dynamic web experiences.
+Rizki Kurniawan** in **React**, **Tailwind CSS**, and **Framer Motion**, showcasings a decade of excellence in software development through compelling and dynamic web experiences.
 This project utilizes a combination of cutting-edge technologies to create a user-friendly interface that engages and captivates users.

 ## Features